sliem/barrett/README.rst

 As for parallelisation; writing to the same hdf5 file is strongly discouraged.
 Reading the file is however perfectly fine.
 So posterior/profilelikelihood module is perfectly parallelisable.

-The code is not parallelised, instead I recommend using Python's multiprocessing module to producing several plots asynchronously.
-In most system tested the analysis is CPU bound, your mileage may vary.
+The code itself is not parallelised, instead I recommend using Python's multiprocessing module to producing several plots in parallell.
+In most system tested the plotting is CPU bound, your mileage may vary.

 Example